CHRVillegas/HTTP_Multithreading/README.md

 ##### servResponse()
 The **servResponse()** function takes in int and clientRequest object.
 A char buffer is specified to hold the response and the sprintf function is used to write the desired response into the char buffer based on the code given.
 Using send, we then send the message to the client.

-#### Data Structures and Modules
-The data structures used in Assignment 3 were the same as Assignment 2 and 1 with some additions that could be seen above.
-The use of user defined functions, structs, and enumerated objects were used frequently in this program.

 ##### struct clientRequest()
 This was simply a struct to hold all aspects of the client request.
 It holds 3 integers and 3 char buffers.
 The 3 integers hold the socket, enumerated method, and message length.
 The 3 char buffers hold the file name, http type, and full request sent by the client.